JavariaB/FHIR-Patient/README.md

 Thank you.

 P.s.
 For DOMINIK BOHLER ONLY.......
 I am still not sure if you can access my codespaces as a guest.
-So to be on safe side I sent you invite to be a collaborator or may be you can create a new codespaces in my repo. :)
+So to be on safe side I sent you invite to be a collaborator. :)